Careers

 Teaching in Cambodia at SISC

-Cambodia is growing at an incredible pace and has more and more parents who want the best of both worlds by sending their children to a bilingual school with both Khmer and an international curricula:
+Cambodia is growing at an incredible rate and has more and more parents who want the best of both worlds by sending their children to international schools that offer both international and local curricula.

-Our school is an inclusive school and we strongly believe that all types of students deserve access to mainstream education.
-We carefully consider applicants with additional needs and are improving our internal capacity to provide support.
+Our school is an inclusive school and we strongly believe that all children deserve access to mainstream education.
+We carefully consider applicants with additional needs and we are improving our internal capacity to provide support to all children.

-The SISC teaching staff are a truly international group of people!
-We have staff from North America, UK, Ukraine, Sri Lanka and more.
-No matter what the background, all our teachers embrace working collaboratively to provide first rate teaching and learning.
+The SISC teaching cohort is truly a diverse group of people!
+We have staff from the Americas, the UK, and Europe, as well as from Africa, and from all over Asia.
+No matter their cultural background, all of our teachers embrace working collaboratively to provide high quality teaching and support.

 Living in Phnom Penh